raspberrypilearning/pride-prejudice-zombies/en/step_15.md

 		f.write(text)
 	```

-- The last step is to run through all of the speech in the book, and translate it to zombified speech.
+- The last step is to run through all of the speech in the book, and translate it into zombie language.
 This can go just before you call the `change_prose()` function.

 ```python
 for words in speech:
     text = text.replace(words, zombify_speech(words))
 ```

-- Now run your code and have a look at the Zombified version of Pride and Prejudice that should now be saved.
+- Now run your code and have a look at the zombie version of _Pride and Prejudice_ that should now be saved.